 At the end of the 19th and beginning of the 20th century Japan experienced an incredible transformation.
-In a span of roughly 30 years the island nation went from a feudal society to an imperial power during a period known as the Meiji Restoration.
-This chart shows just how much of a boost the Meiji Restoration was to the Japanese economy.
+During a period known as the Meiji Restoration, the island nation transformed from a feudal society to an imperial power with drastic economic effects across a thirty year period.

 While the shogunate worked for many years, Japan quickly fell behind the modern imperial powers, especially the Western nations.
 This became especially apparent in 1853 when US ships under Matthew Perry visited and forced Japan to sign treaties opening the nation up for trade.